electricimp/imp-central-impt/CommandsManual.md

 Fails if the specified Device Group does not exist.

 User is asked to confirm the operation (confirmed automatically with **--force** option) when:
-- the specified Device Group is of the production/pre-production type ? **TBD**
+- the specified Device Group is of the [types](#device-group-type) *production* or *pre-production* **TBD - does it work at all?**
 - the specified Device is already assigned to another Device Group.
-If operation is confirmed, the Device is reassigned to the new Device Group, may fail for some combinations of the Device Groups.
+If operation is confirmed, the Device is reassigned to the new Device Group, but may fail for some combinations of the Device Groups.

 | Option | Alias | Mandatory? | Value Required? | Description |
 | --- | --- | --- | --- | --- |